script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - Ctrl picking a colour in eraser mode changes the tool and paint mode ready to paint again
 - When using a filter, GIMP changes the tool, in Imp, the old tool is restored after the filter ends
 - Pressing Alt when painting, picks the layer under the cursor with a picked location indicator
+- An option to [delay the start of the stroke](https://youtu.be/3TVY4u6XoSg) to avoid initial condition glitches

 ## Paths